Vihan-M/cybersecurity-practice-logs/README.md

 # 🛡️ Daily CTF Logs

 This repository contains my **daily logs, write-ups, and learnings** from various Capture The Flag (CTF) platforms and cybersecurity challenges.
-It is a record of my continuous progress in ethical hacking, penetration testing, and security research.

 ---